 Nevertheless, a serious version of Hercules is what Hallmark Entertainment are attempting to do with this four-hour tv mini-series.
 Hallmark have produced a great many mini-series and adaptations of classic stories for television.
 (See below for Hallmarks other genre productions).
 Notedly, they previously ventured into Greek myth with lavish mini-series versions of The Odyssey (1997) and Jason and the Argonauts (2000).

 The answer about Hallmarks approach proves a surprisingly obvious one rather than a story about a brawny superhuman throwing people around or a self-parody, they simply tell the story of Hercules as it is written in the Greek myths.
-The script for Hercules comes from Charles Edward Pogue who also wrote genre items such as David Cronenbergs The Fly (1986), Psycho III (1986), DragonHeart (1996) and Kull the Conqueror (1997).
+The script for Hercules comes from Charles Edward Pogue who also wrote genre items such as The Hound of the Baskervilles (1983), David Cronenbergs The Fly (1986), Psycho III (1986), DragonHeart (1996) and Kull the Conqueror (1997).
 Pogues script is the most faithful to the original Greek myths of any screen version of the Hercules story to date perhaps of all other Hercules screen adaptations put together.
 All the aspects are there from the war between Zeus and Hera; Zeuss impregnating Alcmene; her dual pregnancy with Hercules and Eurystheus; Herculess involvement with Megara (although here it is merely a one-night stand rather than him marrying her) and the murder of their children; his requirement to undergo the Labors to expiate for his crimes; and his marriage to Deinara.

 Certainly, Charles Edward Pogue has truncated many incidents or merged two characters into one in a number of places.
 The most noticeable change is that Hercules only undergoes five instead of twelve Labors (although a couple of other Labors take place elsewhere in the story).
 Some character connections are made for the sake of plotting convenience Megara marries Herculess half-brother Eurystheus, for instance; Deinaras encounter with the centaur Nessus is changed into the Labor of the Ceryneian Hind; while Herculess father Amphytrion does not die in battle but during Herculess attempts to subdue the Hydra, which is no longer one of his Labors.
 In the original stories, Linus is meant to be Herculess music tutor, who is killed when Hercules hits him with a lyre, but here he survives and becomes Herculess sidekick.
 Pogue also notedly eliminates appearances from any of the gods though much of the mini-series concerns the war between Zeus and Hera, neither make any appearance, and it is quite possible to construe an agnostic take on the film where everything can be put down to the activities of mortals who merely believe in the gods.
 As Hercules announces at the end: We are not gods, Antaeus.
 Merely men.
 Very strong men, wherein Pogue neatly solves the eternal question of classics scholars as to whether Hercules is mortal or demi-god.